-Leslie G. Ungar redefines how we
+Leslie G. Ungar

 Leslie’s competitive edge comes from the entrée she has into the executive world, the 3,000 presentations she has conducted, and the PBS show she hosts.
 Leslie Ungar breaks the mold of traditional keynote speakers.
 With her unique perspective, Leslie coaxes and challenges the audience to identify and communicate their competitive edge.
 Her message lingers bridging the gap between your present plateau and your performance potential.